-We take blueberry season extremely seriously in our family.
+Blueberry season is very important for our family.
 Specifically, wild blueberries.
 The adventure usually begins in early August when wild blueberries first start appearing in stores and markets.
-My husband Josh begins by getting base price for an 11-quart wood basket.
-The prices start out higher when the berries first come out and over the course of the month, gradually come down.
-It's a tricky game to play.
-You want to get the optimal value, but if you wait too long, you miss out completely and you're out of luck until the following year - which means you'll have fewer berries with which to make this homemade blueberry jam.
+My husband Josh begins by getting a base price for an 11-quart wood basket.
+The prices start higher when the berries first come out and over the course of the month, gradually come down.
+It’s a tricky game to play.
+You want to get the optimal value, but if you wait too long, you miss out completely and you’re out of luck until the following year – which means you’ll have fewer berries with which to make this homemade blueberry jam.

 Josh takes his wild blueberry game very seriously.
 In 2017, he went so far as to drive over to the food terminal with our one-month-old son to get his annual bulk buy (while I got an hour of sleep).

 We love our wild blueberries.